m3rcury02/React_Ecom/README.md

 2. Users can be authenticated
 3. Users can add the products to the cart page
 4. Also user can add their favourite products

-### Toast notification
-Since the server-side api using fetch request is causing a redirect, it results in a page refresh.
-Hence could not display the toast

-## Possible Improvements
-- There are some bugs related to persistence
-- Visuals in cart page, and product page can be improved

-### If I had more time,
-- Dark mode implementation
-- Stricter Routing protocol implementation for login screens
-- Visual and functional bug fixes

 ## Running the application